Science Fiction & Fantasy book reviewers wanted

 and you live in Great Britain or Northern Ireland

 then we would really like to hear from you.

 SF2 Concatenation currently receives more than twice as many books than it can review.
-To date we have well over a thousand fiction book reviews on the site as well as a few hundred non-fiction SF and science books Furthermore, as Concatenation is longstanding (we have been going since 1987) we do inevitably suffer from staff turnover with folks' life events.
+To date we have well over one and a half thousand fiction book reviews on the site as well as a few hundred non-fiction SF and science books Furthermore, as Concatenation is longstanding (we have been going since 1987) we do inevitably suffer from staff turnover with folks' life events.
 Also, and equally understandably, some of our reviews team occasionally like a break.